 The Colorado General Assembly established a Section 529 college savings program (Program).
 The Program includes the Scholars Choice Fund (SCF), Direct Portfolio Fund (DPF), Stable Value Plus Fund (SVP), and Smart Choice Fund (SCCS) (the Funds), all of which are administered by CollegeInvest.
-CollegeInvest also administers the Student Loan Program Funds, which is an enterprise fund consisting of the Borrower Benefit Fund, the Bond Funds, a scholarship trust program, and the Section 529A Achieving a Better Life Experience savings program.
-Separate financial statements were not prepared for the Student Loan Program Funds; however, information and related disclosures associated with this fund may be found in the State of Colorado Comprehensive Annual Financial Report.
+CollegeInvest also administers the Student Loan Program Funds, which is an enterprise fund consisting of the Borrower Benefit Fund, the Bond Funds, and the Section 529A Achieving a Better Life Experience savings program.
+Separate financial statements were not prepared for the Student Loan Program Funds; however, information and related disclosures associated with this fund may be found in the State of Colorado Annual Comprehensive Financial Report.
 This report contains information relating only to the College Savings Program Funds.
-The operations of the Funds are accounted for under accounting principles generally accepted in the United States of America as a private-purpose trust.
+The operations of the Funds are presented as fiduciary activities (specifically private purpose trust funds) under accounting principles generally accepted in the United States of America.
 CollegeInvest receives no grants from, and is not otherwise financially assisted by, the State or any local government of the state.
 CollegeInvest is an enterprise activity under Section 20, Article X of the Colorado Constitution (TABOR).

 The Colorado Constitution and other State laws prohibit the State from providing its full faith and credit to obligations of entities such as the Funds.
 As a result, payments from the Funds are not guaranteed in any way by the state, and shall not be considered to have created a debt or obligation of the state.
 Such payments are limited obligations, payable from participants' individual accounts in the Funds, but not from the other assets of CollegeInvest, or the state.
-Similarly, investments in the Funds are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other State or federal government agency, except for SCCS, which is insured by the FDIC, subject to the applicable limit.
-Investments in SCF and DPF are not deposits or other obligations of Legg Mason, Inc., Ascensus, The Vanguard Group, Inc., or any depository institution or affiliate of Ascensus or The Vanguard Group, Inc. Investments in SVP are an obligation of Nationwide and Brighthouse.
+Similarly, investments in the Funds are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other State or federal government agency, except for SCCS, which is insured by the FDIC, subject to the applicable limits.
+Investments in SCF and DPF are not depository institution or affiliate of Ascensus or The Vanguard Group, Inc., or any depository institution or affiliate of Brighthouse.